 Illinois Unemployment Appeals Attorney

 If you have been denied unemployment benefits, contact an employment firm today.
 We have successfully represented hundreds of individuals in unemployment hearings and in front of the Board of Review, allowing them to receive their well-deserved benefits.
-Osborne Employment Law offers a complementary initial consultation to help determine how we can help you obtain unemployment benefits.
 Be advised there are strict time limitations in filing unemployment claims and appeals.
-Generally unemployment appeals must be raised within 30 days of the underlying determination.
+Generally unemployment appeals must be filed within 30 days of the underlying determination or decision.
 Therefore, it is essential to contact an attorney as soon as possible.